Cricket in India: International cricket

 International cricket in India generally does not follow a fixed pattern.
 For example, the English schedule under which the nation tours other countries during the winter and plays at home during the summer.
 Generally, there has recently been a tendency to play more one-day matches than Test matches.
 Cricket in India is managed by the Board of Control for Cricket in India (BCCI), the richest cricket board in the cricket world.

+Men's National Team

+The India National Cricket Team represents India in international cricket matches.

+India have been participating in international cricket since 1926 and competed in international tournament since the first ever the 1975 Cricket World Cup.
+They have competed in numerous tournaments over the years including the ACC tournaments.
 The Indian national cricket team has also provided some of the greatest players to the world, the biggest example of which is Sachin Tendulkar.
 Indian cricket has a rich history.
-The Indian national team is currently ranked No. 1 in Tests, No. 2 in ODIs and at 2nd position in T20Is.
-India has won two World Championship cups in 1983 under the captaincy of Kapil Dev and recently won in the year 2011 under the captaincy of Mahendra Singh Dhoni, which is won after a span of 28 years.
+The Indian men's national team is currently ranked No. 1 in Tests, No. 1 in ODIs and at 1st position in T20Is.
+India won two World Championship cups in 1983 under the captaincy of Kapil Dev and recently won in the year 2011 under the captaincy of Mahendra Singh Dhoni, which was won after a span of 28 years.
 They also won the World Championship of Cricket in 1985.